cEhlen/co-thrift/README.md

 with `send_` or `recv_` and replaces it with a version you can yield.
 This may not be save, but it works for my purpose.

+WARNING: The client prototype gets changed.
+This could be a problem.

 Installation
 ============